 - 1. The execution of transactions with counterparties subject to specific EU, UN, US or UK sanctions and related entities with ownership (directly or indirectly) equal or over 50%, is strictly prohibited.
-In cases where a general/specific license exists, the execution of transactions may be allowed, provided that the transactions are thoroughly scrutinized and the AMLCO provides her consent. - The execution of transactions with counterparties which are related entities with ownership (directly or indirectly) under 50% by the party subject to specific EU, UN, US or UK sanctions, can be considered, provided that all necessary supporting documents are obtained, examined and found satisfactory and the AMLCO provides her consent. - 3.
-The execution of transactions to/from or through Financial Institutions and other Financial Service providers which are designated by Canada, Australia, Japan and Switzerland authorities are prohibited.
+In the cases where a general license exists, the execution of transactions may be allowed, provided that the transactions are thoroughly scrutinized and the AMLCO provides her consent. - The execution of transactions with counterparties which are related entities with ownership (directly or indirectly) under 50% by the party subject to specific EU, UN, US or UK sanctions, can be considered, provided that all necessary supporting documents are obtained, examined and found satisfactory and the AMLCO provides her consent.